-Perry was the representative for Maryland’s 2nd congressional district and was a Democrat.
+Perry was the representative for Maryland’s 2nd congressional district as a Democrat.
 He served from 1845 to 1847.

 From Dec 1845 to Mar 1847, Perry missed 244 of 642 roll call votes, which is 38.0%.
 This is much worse than the median of 24.6% among the lifetime records of representatives serving in Mar 1847.
 The chart below reports missed votes over time.